PLEASE SCROLL DOWN TO THE BOTTOM OF DESCRIPTION TO VIEW ALL

 must be transferred through a licensed FFL dealer in your area.
 Bidder to

 supply a signed copy of local dealer’s license before shipment will be made.
+The FFL may be sent by email, FAX, or standard snail-mail.

 A C&R license is acceptable for C&R firearms only (guns determined to be C&R’s